Cwegeleben/rod-builder-pro/docs/importer/settings-dry-run.md

 - Smoke routes never modify production Shopify data; they only stage and compute diffs.
 - When testing overwrite scenarios, the prepare endpoint will prompt via 409 unless confirmOverwrite is provided (UI handles this).
 Smoke launcher skips that guard.
+- Cleanup: Use /resources/smoke/importer/cleanup?token=...&runId={runId} to target a specific run.
+Without runId, cleanup only deletes runs created with supplierId="smoke".
+- Security: Leaving SMOKE_TOKEN set is safe when SMOKE_ALLOW_PROD is unset; routes still return 404 in production.